marcusassmus/visualising-elastic-anisotropy/README.md

 [1] "Visualising elastic anisotropy: theoretical background and computational implementation"

-by MJoachim Nordmann, Marcus Aßmus, and Holm Altenbach.
+by Joachim Nordmann, Marcus Aßmus, and Holm Altenbach.
 The program have been written in Matlab.

 The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented [1].